sambacha/zuul-zuul/doc/source/reference/developer/javascript.rst

 React Components and Styling
 ----------------------------

 Each page is a React Component.
 For instance the status.html page code is ``web/src/pages/status.jsx``.
-It's usually a good way to not put too much markup in those page components, and create different components for this instead.
+It is usually a good idea not to put too much markup in those page components and create different components for this instead.
 This way, the page component can deal with the logic like reloading data if needed or evaluating URL parameters and the child components can deal with the markup.
 Thus, you will find a lot of components in the ``web/src/containers`` directory that mainly deal with the markup.

 Mapping of pages/urls to components can be found in the route list in ``web/src/routes.js``.

-The best thing to get started is to check out the libraries that glue everything together.
+The best way to get started is to check out the libraries that glue everything together.
 Those are `React`__, `react-router`_ and `Redux`_.

 .. _React-getting-started: https://reactjs.org/docs/getting-started.html